 (You’re in luck!)

-Joshua’s wife, Rebecca, is ordained in New York (and a total gem).
+Joshua’s wife, Rebecca, is ordained by the BS Universal Life Church in New York (and a total gem).
+So we can make this legal!

 4. Determine the Duration

-In Joshua’s experience, a true elopement in the woods can occupy ~2 hours, including hair/makeup and excluding any sort of after-wedding dinner for the two of you.
-A Tiny Wedding, including prep, is closer to a 4-5 hour commitment.
+In Joshua’s experience, a true elopement in the woods can occupy ~2 hours, including the ceremony and portrait session.
+A Tiny Wedding, including prep, is usually closer to a 4-5 hour commitment.

 5. Choose Documentation